 - Complete purchase

 In the majority of cases we will act on a fixed fee basis.
-Click here to view our costs.
+Please click on one of the below links for an instant quote for your proposed transaction.
 In more complicated cases we will give you a written estimate of the costs involved.
 Click here to find a list of our most commonly charged additional fees.

 Stamp Duty or Land Tax